 - times of financial crisis; or

-- economic recession.
+- an economic recession.

 Demand for all types of real estate increases with a rise in the number of local jobs, as occurs during periods of economic development or boom.
 Additions to the local labor force tend to drive rents and prices up on properties in the vicinity when adequate new construction starts are restricted, typically by zoning.
 Job growth naturally results in local construction of homes, apartments and most types of commercial structures.